-- We will give the parent/carer an entry profile and registration forms to complete, in the strictest confidence, so that we are aware of any problems and can prevent any due anxiety. - On the child's first day, because we stagger entrance over a couple of weeks, there will be someone available to talk to, encourage and support the parent/carer and child.
+- We will give the parent/carer an entry profile and registration forms to complete, in the strictest confidence, so that we are aware of any problems and can prevent any anxiety. - On the child's first day, because we stagger entrance over a couple of weeks, there will be someone available to talk to, encourage and support the parent/carer and child.
 Sometimes parents/carers do not wish to stay and sometimes they do, but usually by the end of prayer time all parents have gone.
-We will reassure parents that if there are any problems, we will telephone them. - On arrival children are welcomed in the main play areas where many activities are available; this includes the home corner, book corner, construction, mark making, puzzles, small world and floor play. - Your child will be encouraged to look for their name in our self registration system to develop early reading skills.
+We will reassure parents that if there are any problems, we will telephone them. - On arrival children are welcomed into the setting for breakfast and morning welcome before accessing the many activities available to them; these include: themed adult led activities and child-initiated activities in the home corner, book corner, construction, mark making, puzzles, small world and floor play.

-• To help your children feel secure they can bring a comfort toy, initially to help them settle.
+- Your child will be encouraged to look for their name (or photo) in our self-registration system to develop early reading skills. - To help your children feel secure they can bring a comfort toy, initially to help them settle.
 After the settling in period, we ask that children do not bring toys or special items as children become very upset if it gets lost or other children claim it as their own.